satoshi-yoshiji/satoshi-yoshiji.github.io/_pages/joinus.md

 **We are Hiring!**

-We are looking for applicants with strong quantitative science skills (e.g., R, Python) and research experience in relevant fields.
+We are looking for applicants with  quantitative science skills and/or research experience in relevant fields.
 You'll have the opportunity to grow in a supportive environment with regular meetings with the PI, the lab team, and the expanded CERC team.

 If you are seeking opportunities as a PhD or MSc student, postdoctoral fellow, or bioinformatician/computational biologist, please contact me at **satoshi.yoshji [at] mcgill.ca** with the following:
 1. Your CV